amidabuddha/console-chat-gpt/README.md

 ## How to submit long text with line breaks

-With source code or any other text with multiline content as input there are two helper commands that can submit it:
+With source code or any other text with multiline content as input there are the following helper commands available to submit it:

-1. format - this command will provide prompt to paste the content into the terminal
+`format` - this command will provide prompt to paste the content into the terminal

-2. file - this command may be used if the desired content is too long to be submitted via paste
+`file` - this command may be used if the desired content is too long to be submitted via paste